Fake Citizenship by Investments

 Citizenship and Residency by Investment programs are popping out all over the world right now, as every jurisdiction seems to be interested in taking advantage to inject some foreign investment into their capital.
 But, watch out… there are many fake citizenship by investment programs out there.
 Here’s what you need to know to avoid these fake citizenship by investment programs!

 I have written extensively about this subject and will continue to do so as it is a booming business right now.
-The main reason behind this trend being that Americans are worried of what their financial future might hold and thus wish to diversify their citizenship options.
+The main reason behind this trend is that Americans are worried about what their financial future might hold and thus wish to diversify their citizenship options.
 But, there are those who will take advantage of the situation with fake citizenship by investment programs.